Now it is way too early for me to be even thinking about Christmas. However, this is one thing that takes a while if you want a good Christmas cake.

 - Grease and line a 23cm/9in deep, round tin with a double layer of greased greaseproof paper.
 Preheat the oven to 140C/120C Fan/Gas 1.

-- Measure the butter, sugar, eggs, treacle and almonds into a very large bowl and beat well (preferably with an electric free-standing mixer).
+- Measure the butter, sugar, eggs and treacle into a very large bowl and beat well (preferably with an electric free-standing mixer).
 Add the flour and ground spice and mix thoroughly until blended.
 Stir in the soaked fruit.
 Spoon into the prepared cake tin and level the surface.

 - Bake in the centre of the preheated oven for about 4-4½ hours, or until the cake feels firm to the touch and is a rich golden brown.
 Check after two hours, and if the cake is a perfect colour, cover with foil.
 A skewer inserted into the centre of the cake should come out clean.
 Leave the cake to cool in the tin.